ohm-softa/ohm-softa.github.io/05ln-generics-2.md

 Conceptually, the difference between inheritance and mixins is that the latter are meaningless on its own and can be attached to otherwise unrelated classes.
 On the other hand, inheritance is used if there is a strong relation between the classes.

-The main issue with the above realization of mixins is the lack of _state_: since the iterfaces cannot have attributes, the only way to read/write data would be through (`public`) setters/getters.
+The main issue with the above realization of mixins is the lack of _state_: since the interfaces cannot have attributes, the only way to read/write data would be through (`public`) setters/getters.

 Let's get back to the above example; let's say, you want to gradually escalate your shouting.
 For example: